graue/potsfyi/README.md

 # Pots, fyi

-Pots, fyi will be a music streaming app intended to run on a personal server.
+Pots, fyi is a music streaming app intended to run on a personal server.
+Set it up and listen to *your* music collection wherever you might be, using only a web browser!

 ## Current status

-Works well.
-Needs a better UI design and some obvious features (see the issues on GitHub).
-But it can search your collection, show cover art, queue up tracks or albums to play in sequence, and transcode tracks from formats your browser doesn't natively support.
-I (Scott) am already using it.

-All recent versions of Firefox and Chrome work great with it.
-Safari and IE9+ may work, but aren't tested.
-Older IE won't work because we rely on the HTML5 `<audio>` tag — there is no Flash fallback.
+Things you can already do in Pots:

+* Search your collection with a typeahead
+* Show cover art
+* Queue up tracks and albums to play in sequence
+* Transcode tracks on the fly from formats your browser doesn't natively support (i.e., FLAC)
+* Enjoy the beautiful redesign that just happened

+Things you can't do yet:

+* Seek within tracks
+* Browse all artists / all albums by an artist in order
+* Click a button to log out (you have to open the console and enter `logout()` for now, dumb, I know)
+* Use it in mobile browsers unless you're truly desperate

+The things you can't do may be out of date; check the issues.

+It works in Firefox, Chrome and possibly Safari/IE10+ but I haven't tested.

 ### Dependencies